Amazon Explore: A New Way to “Travel”

-When your scheduled time rolls around, your host will live stream directly to you – one on one (or whoever else is in the room with you).
+When your scheduled time rolls around, your host will live stream directly to you – one on one (or whoever else is sitting by your computer).
 However, this is not merely a passive viewing experience.
 If it was, you’d mine as well go watch a 4k video of Italy on YouTube right?

 See something that catches your eye?
 Tell your host and point it out…

 How often is it that you get a personal, one on one tour of somewhere halfway around the world with live access to a local expert who can answer your questions on the fly?

 Tours are two-way audio, but one-way video – you can see your host, but not the other way around.
 You can enjoy the Australian Outback in your favorite PJs.

 I’m an Amazon Seller.
 Can I Make Money as a Host?